 This is the part where your vision and mission become part of your branding.
 Remember that “sense of belonging” I mentioned.
 We all love to belong, to feel welcome, to feel loved.
 Your mission and especially your vision will give other people the chance to find similarities between them and you and provide that sense of belonging.
 Someone who thinks like you, have similar beliefs, similar interests, and hobbies; are more likely to connect with you.

 What I always ask my clients when doing Brand Strategy is to name their 2 to 5 most profound feelings, emotions, or values they want their customers to get when they think or see their company and/or product.
-For Pixel Brand, those are trust, curiosity, selflessness, joy, and eagerness to learn.
+For Pixel Brand, those are trust, creativity, knowledge, clarity and succes.
 Then We make a small list of correlating colors; when we look at Pixel Brand’s brand colors, we have five.

 Our next step is to determine the tone of voice, and with that comes audio, choice inmusic, sound FX, and of course, the text itself.
 How we write, say, or hear something does have quite some impact.
 As an example, I COULD START TYPING IN CAPS, but you probably won’t like it because it looks like I’m yelling at you.
 With audio and music, it’s the same, loud electronic music will be more loved by younger people, while classical music might please our elders a bit more.
 It comes back to knowing your potential customers are and what they like and prefer.